Skip to content

 sick stay home

 If you feel sick, stay home.
 Visitors may not enter University facilities if they have tested positive for COVID-19 or feel unwell.
-Students, staff, and faculty will submit Health Screening Questionnaire if they are sick - see more details below.

 Testing